Geodefi/Portal-Avax/README.md

-# Decentralized & Liquid staking pools
+# Decentralized & Trustless Protocol Owned Liquid Staking Derivatives

 > To see the changes made after the first audit please refer to this [CHANGELOG](./docs/CHANGELOG.md)